OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/pad-backup.md

-- Alex: read the new readme, found it illuminating
+- Olexandr: read the new readme, found it illuminating
 - not clear when deliverable is ready
 - I would in principle be interested in looking at deliverables when they are ready
 - the readme says: when deliverable is ready, send email to participants mailing list